PrajwalChittora/Spotify-to-YouTube-Music-Migrator/Readme.md

 # Spotify-to-YouTube Music Migrator

-This Python project facilitates the migration of your Spotify playlists and liked songs to YouTube Music.
+This Python project facilitates the migration of your Spotify playlists to YouTube Music.

 **Features**

 *   Transfers user playlists.
 *   Searches for matching tracks on YouTube Music
 *   Creates new YouTube Music playlists.
-*   (Optional) Migrates your Spotify "Liked Songs" playlist

 **Prerequisites**